 Block – A content block features just one slide but can include many different elements (text, image, video, etc), animations and effects.

-In addition to slider types, there are different slider behaviors that determine how a slider type will look on a web page.
+In addition to slider types, there are different slider layouts that determine how a slider type will look on a web page.

-Default – This is the most typical type of layout you’ll come across on the web, such as an on eCommerce site displaying product items.
+Boxed – This is the most typical type of layout you’ll come across on the web, such as an on eCommerce site displaying product items.
+It makes the slider fit into its container.

 Full width – Display a slider across the entire width of a page.